marmelroy/PhoneNumberKit/README.md

 PartialFormatter().formatPartial("+336895555") // +33 6 89 55 55
 ```

-You can also query countries for a dialing code or the dailing code for a given country
+You can also query countries for a dialing code or the dialing code for a given country
 ```swift
 phoneNumberKit.countries(withCode: 33)
 phoneNumberKit.countryCode(for: "FR")